Logo

-Patrick Joseph McGoohan was an Irish-American actor, director, screenwriter, and producer of movies and television.
+Patrick Joseph McGoohan was an Irish-American actor of film, television, and theatre.

 2.

-Patrick McGoohan began his career in England during the 1950s and became well known for his role as secret agent John Drake in the ITC espionage programme Danger Man.
+Patrick McGoohan began his career in England during the 1950s and became well known for the titular role of secret agent John Drake in the ITC espionage programme Danger Man.

 3.